 How to prevent bacterial plaque formation?

-The formation of bacterial plaque is a constant process in our mouth.
+The formation is a constant process in our mouth.
 However, we can prevent plaque build-up and its consequences.
 Ensure that:

 - You carefully brush all surfaces of the teeth at least two times a day;